Peter, son of Petenye: Early life

 Peter, son of Petenye first appeared in contemporary authentic charters since 1283, during the reign of Ladislaus IV, although a false diploma already mentioned him in 1263.
 In that year (1283), Ladislaus IV donated him the so-called Veker's Gate near the Veker (today Krivošťanka) Mountains, once an important part of the Hungarian border system in the eastern territories.
+It is possible he was granted the land for his participation in the Battle on the Marchfeld (1278).
 Alongside Reynold Básztély, former Palatine of Hungary and a certain James, he served as noble judge (szolgabíró; lit. "servants' judge") of Zemplén County sometimes after 1289 (some historians dated to around 1286 and 1291).
 He appeared in various lawsuits and land contracts in the 1290s.
 For instance, he protested against the induction of one of the applicants to the ownership of Visnyó (present-day Višňov, Slovakia) in 1296, before the court of Amadeus Aba.
 By 1297, Peter owned Gálszécs (or Szécs), the territorial centre of his landholdings.
 The village of Szőllőske also belonged to his property as an "inherited land" in 1298, in addition to an exchanged land, Zebegnyő (today Zbehňov, Slovakia), acquiring from his relatives, a certain Matthias and his brothers, sons of Conrad.
-By 1308, when a charter referred to the lordship as "land beyond Terebes" (today Trebišov, Slovakia), he owned several villages and estates between the Bodrog and Tisza rivers (the region of Bodrogköz), for instance Rozvágy, Salamon (today Solomonovo, Ukraine), Záhony, Kiszte, Kásó (today Kysta and Kašov in Slovakia, respectively).
+By 1308, when petra charter referred to the lordship as "land beyond Terebes" (today Trebišov, Slovakia), he owned several villages and estates between the Bodrog and Tisza rivers (the region of Bodrogköz), for instance Rozvágy, Salamon (today Solomonovo, Ukraine), Záhony, Kiszte, Kásó (today Kysta and Kašov in Slovakia, respectively).
 When Charles I confiscated Peter's lands in 1317, the Gálszécs lordship consisted of 18 villages.